shawnthompson/aaact-aatia.github.io/content/learning/en/creating-an-inclusive-workplace-culture.md

 platform: Webinar via Microsoft Teams
 whoIsThisFor: Government of Canada employees
 ---
+This event will be held in a hybrid format.
+There are only 24 in-person spots available, and registration is on a first-come, first-served basis.
+The in-person session will take place at 219 Laurier Avenue West, Ottawa, Ontario.

+If you are selected to attend in person, you will receive an email notification confirming your spot.

 Register today and take the next step toward shaping a more inclusive workplace.